Nick Cave And The Bad Seeds pianist Conway Savage has died.

 He also released the solo albums Nothing Broken and Wrong Man’s Hands, along with EPs and live cuts.

-In 2017, Savage was forced to take a step back from playing live with the band after undergoing brain surgery, with Pitchfork reporting that he passed away as a result of a brain tumour.
+In 2017, Savage was forced to take a step back from playing live with the band after undergoing brain surgery (opens in new tab), with Pitchfork (opens in new tab) reporting that he passed away as a result of a brain tumour.